python/cpython/Doc/c-api/concrete.rst

 .. cfunction:: PyObject* PyFloat_GetInfo(void)

-   Return a :ctype:`PyDictObject` object which contains information about the precision, minimum and maximum values of a float.
+   Return a structseq instance which contains information about the precision, minimum and maximum values of a float.
 It's a thin wrapper around the header file :file:`float.h`.